There’s a saying in marketing: if you want to sell a product, you can charge a hundred pounds. But if you want to sell a story, the sky’s the limit.

 Presenting your brand in a consistently strong way means picking your battles.
 Instead of trying to be on every online and offline channel, focus your efforts on nailing two or three.

-In our webinar (here, in case you’d forgotten) TIME’s Graham McDonnell talks of picking the right format for you.
+In our webinar (the deck of which is here, in case you’d forgotten) TIME’s Graham McDonnell talked about picking the right format for you.
 Just because Tik Tok exists, doesn’t mean you should use it.
 Is your audience on there?
 Do you have anything meaningful to say in a 15-second video?
-If not, don’t tell waste your resources – tell your brand story where your strengths lie, and where your audience are.
+If not, don’t waste your resources – tell your brand story where your strengths lie, and where your audience is.

 You don’t need to be on every channel.
 Pick the ones that best suit you and focus your efforts on them.

-As Graham says, longform is still a great way to tell your story – especially for luxury items where the heritage and history is key to the purchasing decision.
-Write copy and create video that isn’t scared to take its time.
+As Graham says, long-form is still a great way to tell your story – especially for luxury items where heritage and history are key to the purchasing decision.
+Write copy and create a video that isn’t scared to take its time.
 (Johnnie Walker’s ‘The Man Who Walked Around the World’ is among the best six minutes in advertising history.)
 Remember, you’re convincing people to spend a premium, so they’ll be willing to spend longer researching your offering.

 The top takeaways:

 1. Where do you want to sit on the transactional/emotional scale?
 Get the blend right between building emotional brand connections and offering your customers an efficient service.